-In considering potential director nominees, the Committee reviews the qualifications of proposed director nominees in light of the mix of talents, qualities, skills and diversity of the other directors and/or potential candidates.
-Keyera has a written policy to assist the Compensation and Governance Committee in its mandate of identifying, evaluating and recommending director nominees.
-This policy is reviewed annually by the Committee and was most recently updated in early 2015 to include term limits and diversity.
+nominees.
+This policy is reviewed annually by the Committee and was most recently updated in the first quarter of 2015 to include term limits and diversity.
 Keyera has evaluated mandatory retirement ages, mandatory term limits and formal diversity targets, and has concluded that rigid quantitative rules with respect to these matters are not the most suitable tools to achieve Board effectiveness, to promote renewal, to facilitate diversity or to preserve independence.
-It has therefore incorporated principles into its written policies to address the substance of these matters, while preserving an appropriate degree of discretion to be exercised by the Compensation and Governance Committee and the Board of Directors.
-Keyera's approach to director tenure and diversity is described below:
+It has therefore incorporated principles into its written policies to address the substance of these matters, while preserving an appropriate degree of discretion to be exercised by the Compensation and Governance Committee and the Board of

-- Director Tenure: In order to help balance the benefits of experience and continuity with the need to introduce new perspectives, age and tenure are both factors that the Compensation and Governance Committee will take into account in recommending director nominees.
-As a general guideline, directors will not be nominated for election at an annual meeting of shareholders after reaching the earlier of (i) the age of 72, or (ii) 15 years of service on the Board.
-The Committee may nominate a candidate that is more than 72 years old or has served more than 15 years on the Board, based on considerations such as the skills, experience, perspective, contribution and competencies of the candidate, the overall composition of the Board of Directors, the need or desire to maintain continuity on the Board and the overall best interests of Keyera.
-The Board of Directors recognizes that several directors will reach 15 years of service over the course of the next three years, and therefore, in the interests of continuity and orderly transition, some of the incumbent directors may serve beyond 15 years. - Board Diversity Considerations: Keyera recognizes the value of gender diversity at the Board level and it is specifically identified as an important consideration that must be taken into account by the Compensation and Governance Committee in making its recommendations to the Board with respect to director nominees.
+Board Gender Diversity: Keyera recognizes the value of gender diversity at the Board level and it is specifically identified as an important consideration that must be taken into account by the Compensation and Governance Committee in making its recommendations to the Board with respect to director nominees.
 Keyera believes it can achieve appropriate gender diversity through its director identification, selection and nomination processes without the imposition of quotas or targets.
 To support this vision, it has made identification of potential women director nominees one of the mandates for Keyera's Board renewal process.
 The Compensation and Governance Committee will monitor this approach, including continuing to evaluate the appropriateness of the level of representation of women on the Board, the effectiveness of the recruitment strategies in achieving appropriate diversity, the number of women on Keyera's "evergreen" list of candidates and the number of women identified by its external consultants as potential director nominees.
-One of the specific action items that has been set for 2015-2016 is the addition of another woman director to the Board of Directors.
-Currently, one out of ten of Keyera's directors is a woman (10%), and one out of nine director nominees is a woman (11%).
-Keyera's intention is to increase gender diversity on its Board of Directors at a meaningful pace, such that the composition of the Board evolves to reflect the overall level of participation of women in Keyera's business community.
+One of the specific action items that was set for 2015 was the addition of another woman director to the Board of Directors.
+This action item was achieved with the appointment of Ms. Janet Woodruff in June 2015.
+Currently, two out of ten of Keyera's directors are women (20%), and two out of nine director nominees are women (22%).
+With respect to non-employee directors, two out of eight (25%) are women, and two out of seven of the non-employee director nominees (29%) are women.
+Keyera's intention is to continue to meaningfully pursue and maintain gender diversity on its Board of Directors, such that the composition of the Board reflects the overall level of participation of women in Keyera's business community.

-In practice, Keyera has been engaged in a very active director renewal process over the last two years, including adding three new independent directors.
-It is also continuing efforts to maintain and expand its "evergreen" list of potential director nominees, to broaden the pool of potential directors from which it may draw in the future and to bring on new directors that will serve the best interests of Keyera.
+In practice, Keyera has been engaged in a very active director renewal process over the last three years, including adding four new independent directors.
+It is also continuing efforts to maintain and expand its evergreen list of potential director nominees in order to broaden the pool of potential directors from which it may draw in the future, expand the diversity of candidates and bring on new directors that will serve the best interests of Keyera.